-Context for Business Architecture
+The Business Architecture Domain

 - What is Business Architecture?

-- Relationship between Business Architecture and other architectures
+- Relationship between Business Architecture and other architectures.

-- The business change life cycle
+- The business change lifecycle.

-- The role of the business architect
+- The role of the business architect.

-- Other roles involved in Business Architecture work
+- Other roles involved in Business Architecture work.

 Business Architecture frameworks

-- The components of a Business Architecture
+- The use of views within Business Architecture.

-- Zachman’s architecture framework
+- Zachman’s architecture framework.

-- The Business Architecture Guild framework
+- The Business Architecture Guild framework.

-- The AssistKD POPIT™ model
+- The AssistKD POPIT™ model.

-Motivation view of Business Architecture
+Motivation view of Business Architecture and the organisational view

-- OMG business motivation model
+- OMG business motivation model.

-Organisational/capability view of Business Architecture
+Capability view of Business Architecture

-- Business capabilities and business capability modelling
+- Business capabilities and business capability modelling.

 Process/value view of Business Architecture

-- Value stream analysis
+- Value stream analysis.

-- Value network analysis
+- Value network analysis.

-- Business services
+- Business information modelling.

 People/competency view of Business Architecture

-- Roles, responsibilities and relationships
+- Roles, responsibilities and relationships.

 ©Assist Knowledge Development Ltd.